ros2/demos/logging_demo/README.md

 ### Logger level configuration: externally

-In the future there will be a generalized approach to external configuration of loggers.
+In the future there will be a generalized approach to external configuration of loggers at runtime (similar to how [`rqt_logger_level`](http://wiki.ros.org/rqt_logger_level) in ROS 1 allows logger configuration via remote procedural calls).
-In the meantime, this demo provides a service that can be called externally to request configuration of logger levels for known names of loggers in the process.
+**This concept is not yet officially supported in ROS 2.** In the meantime, this demo provides an **example** service that can be called externally to request configuration of logger levels for known names of loggers in the process.

-The demo previously started is already running this service.
+The demo previously started is already running this example service.
 To set the severity threshold of the demo's logger back to `INFO`, call the service with:

 ```